amrythem/AmRythem/README.md

 ## Hi there 👋
 This Is My first Repository,
 <br>
-and i am he owner:- Arpit Mahoviya
+and i am the owner:- Arpit Mahoviya
 <!--
 **amrythem/AmRythem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.